ubports/docs.ubports.com/sdk/apps/qml/QtLocation/MapPolygon.rst

 O(n log n)) which is currently paid with each frame, but in future may be paid only upon adding or removing points.

-Like the other map objects,
-`MapPolygon </sdk/apps/qml/QtLocation/MapPolygon/>`__ is normally drawn without a smooth appearance.
+Like the other map objects, :ref:`MapPolygon <sdk_qtlocation_mappolygon>` is normally drawn without a smooth appearance.
 Setting the opacity property will force the object to be blended, which decreases performance considerably depending on the hardware in use.

 Example Usage
 ~~~~~~~~~~~~~

-The following snippet shows a
+The following snippet shows a :ref:`MapPolygon <sdk_qtlocation_mappolygon>`
-`MapPolygon </sdk/apps/qml/QtLocation/MapPolygon/>`__ being used to
-display a triangle, with three vertices near Brisbane, Australia.
-The
+being used to display a triangle, with three vertices near Brisbane,
-triangle is filled in green, with a 1 pixel black border.
+Australia.
+The triangle is filled in green, with a 1 pixel black border.

 .. code:: cpp